Lipschitz decompositions of domains with bilaterally flat boundaries: Introduction

-\end{theorem} We informally say that Theorem \ref{pj-decomp} gives a \textit{Lipschitz decomposition} of a domain $\Omega$ in the sense that $\Omega$ is written as a union of closures of disjoint Lipschitz graph domains with boundary lengths controlled by the boundary length of $\Omega$.
-Also see \cite{GJM92} for a similar result for minimal surfaces in $\R^n$.
+\end{theorem} Also see \cite{GJM92} for a similar result for minimal surfaces in $\R^n$.
+Note that the Lipschitz constant for the domains in Theorem \ref{pj-decomp} cannot be made small as pointed out by Jones.
+Indeed, a Lipschitz graph domain with constant $\delta \ll 1$ is a small perturbation of a ball, and such domains cannot tile the unit square while maintaining \eqref{e:pj-bdy-msr}.
+We informally say that Theorem \ref{pj-decomp} gives a \textit{Lipschitz decomposition} of a domain $\Omega$ in the sense that $\Omega$ is written as a union of closures of disjoint Lipschitz graph domains with boundary lengths controlled by the boundary length of $\Omega$.
 Despite being geometrically interesting in and of itself, Theorem \ref{pj-decomp} has an important place in the history of quantitative geometric measure theory because it is central to Jones's original proof of the Analyst's Traveling Salesman Theorem in $\R^2$.
 This central result gives a characterization of subsets of rectifiable curves and an estimate on their lengths in terms of a quantity called the \textit{Jones beta number} which measures how close a subset $E\subseteq \R^2$ is to being linear locally. \begin{definition}[Jones beta number] Let $E,Q\subseteq \R^2$ where $Q$ has finite diameter.
 We define the $\beta$-number for $E$ in the ``window'' $Q$ by

 where $L$ ranges over all affine lines in $\R^2$. \end{definition} \begin{theorem}[cf. \cite{Jon90} Theorem 1, \cite{Ok92} in $\R^n,\ n > 2$] Let $E\subseteq \R^2$. $E$ is contained in a rectifiable curve if and only if